olepbr/it1901/mememedb/README.md

 # MEMEMEDB

 MEMEMEDB is a meme sharing application.
-With this application users may view, share, and post memes.
+With this application users may view, share, and comment on memes.
 A meme consists of a picture and a caption.
 Example memes can be found in the project directory in the folder **memes**.
 By default, the application has a default user, the credentials of which are: